logo

 2.1 Analytical Skills

 The capacity to analyse facts and draw logical conclusions is referred to as analytical abilities.
 When performing tests, assessing results, and making corrections, associate scientists employ their analytical abilities to guarantee they're creating reliable data.
-Your data analysis skills can assist you in identifying trends in your study and developing effective solutions.
+Their data analysis skills can assist them in identifying trends in the study and developing effective solutions.

 2.2 Creativity

-You may be charged as an associate scientist with inventing new methods or procedures for performing tasks.
-Creativity may help you come up with novel solutions that others may not have considered.
-This talent can also assist you in developing inventive solutions to workplace challenges and improving existing procedures.
+Creativity in scientific research is the process of creating something new, discovering new ideas or developing something in a unique way.
+It is often associated with intelligence, imagination, innovation and the ability to adapt to changing environments.
+The deputy scientist may be tasked as an associate scientist with inventing new methods or procedures to perform tasks.
+Creativity can help them come up with new solutions that others may not have thought of.
+This skill can also assist them in developing creative solutions to workplace challenges and improving existing processes.

 2.3 Laboratory Skills